YassienTawfikk/Hospital-System-Website/README.md

 ## Welcome to the Hospital Management System

 This is a comprehensive **hospital management system** built to streamline healthcare operations.
 The platform features a user-friendly interface with a secure backend that enables patients, doctors, and administrators to interact seamlessly.
 ---

+## Video Demonstration

+A full video walkthrough of the system is available for you to explore all features.
+<video src="https://github.com/user-attachments/assets/482d3c58-1b43-4893-b731-8c3f08c38bc4" controls="controls" style="max-width: 100%;"></video>

+---